danielnorberg/auto-matter/README.md

 ### Verify complex type constraints

+Sometimes it is desirable to only allow certain combinations of the values of the fields, or some fields should only be allowed to contain a subset of the values of the field type.
+This validation is something that would normally take place in the constructor or the builder for hand-written types.

-To verify more complex type constraints besides only verifying non nullable fields, annotating a method with `@AutoMatter.CheckInvariant` allows asserting on complex type constraints.
+As the constructor and builder is generated, we need some way of adding these checks.
+To verify these more complex type constraints, annotating a method with `@AutoMatter.CheckInvariant` allows asserting on complex type constraints.

+The method annotated with `@AutoMatter.CheckInvariant` will be called from the constructor when all fields have been assigned and all null checks have been performed.

 This method can be either a `default` method: